CoderHaylee/DesktopSlideShowMaker/README.md

 # DesktopSlideShowMaker
-A Python Script that allowes you to create an XML file for a desktop slideshow for use with Certain Linux OSes.
+This is an Old Script, but a reliable one.

+It Simple takes a Folder you specify, copies them to another hidden folder for safe keeping, and then makes an XLM File to use as a Slide show for some Linux Distros' Desktops.